JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 The Starter framework exclusively supports JUnit 5, as it leverages JUnit 5's extensions and specialized listeners that aren't available in JUnit 4.

-To create a new task - `integrationTest`, define new test source roots - `intTest`, and add required dependencies, update the `build.gradle.kts` file:
+To create a new task - `integrationTest`, define new test source roots - `integrationTest`, and add required dependencies, update the `build.gradle.kts` file:

 ```kotlin
 dependencies {